viacheslavpopov/Nutri-Capstone/Work.md

 Notes:
 Additional Resources section can guide users to other websites with more in-depth information about nutrients not included in database.
 Add'l Resources - Linus Pauling, Dr. Axe, HealthLine...

+**Need to figure out store situation.. suppData is nested in the databaseReducer and need it to be separated or need to find a way to access it